Private Brokerage versus Professional Employer Organization (PEO)

 Not to mention when you go direct to a specific carrier, you are subject to that carrier’s plan offering.
 A broker will typically shop benefit options from multiple carriers and help you narrow down plans to find the best fit for your company.

 Another interesting fact: there’s no service fee for going through a broker.
-Working with a broker means having a personal assistant for your employee benefits (without paying a penny extra).
+Working with a broker means having a personal assistant for your employee health insurance benefits (without paying a penny extra).

 Insurance carriers simply can’t provide the one on one assistance that brokers do.
 That’s why carriers appoint thousands of brokers to sell their products at no additional cost to you.
 So if the cost is the same, and brokers will do the work for you, why not get the added support?